Who is eligible for financial support?

 Strode College is pleased to announce a new music bursary scheme for the academic year 2011/2012.
 For more information contact Linda Burnell on 01458 844406.

 This is a program that includes work placements and employability training.
 These programs suit students who would like to gain a qualification, gain on the job experience but earn upwards of £55 per week.

 Students applying through UCAS for a university level course will also need to apply for financial support.
 Go to www.direct.gov.uk/studentfinance to register.
 For specific questions about applying and assessment, contact Student Finance England helpline on 0845 300 5090.
 The College Careers Team can answer broader questions on the level of support you can expect.
 Please call them on 01458 844409 for further information, advice and guidance.

 24+ Advanced Learning Loan

-From 1 August 2013, if you are aged 24 or over and want to study A levels, an Access to Higher Education Diploma, a level 3 or 4 Certificate or Diploma, or an Advanced or Higher Apprenticeship, you will need to pay for the cost of your course.
+From 1 August 2013, if you are aged 24 or over and want to study A levels, an Access to Higher Education Diploma, a level 3 or 4 Certificate or Diploma, you will need to pay for the cost of your course.
 A new loan scheme has been introduced by the government to help learners.
 A 24+ Advanced Learning Loan is easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.
 Please download the 24+ Advanced Learning Loan leaflet for more information.